BazilSansom/Trophic-Analysis-Toolbox/Python_files/README.md

 - *trophic_incoherence*  : returns trophic incoherence as per [1] (where trophic coherence is 1-incoherence)

-- *trophic_layout*       : returns a layout where y-possitions are given by trophic levels, and x-possitions based on a modified force-dircted graph drawing algorithm to spread nodes out on the x-axis
+- *trophic_layout*       : returns a layout where y-possitions are given by trophic levels, and x-possitions based on a modified force-directed graph drawing algorithm to spread nodes out on the x-axis.
+For reproducibility, user can save and specify seed.

 - *trophic_plot*         : plots network according to *trophic_layout*